 2. Organize your customers into categories

 Identify customer trends and group them into categories.
-You can group them by income, age, which social media platforms they use, or whatever makes the most sense for your business.
-This helps you easily differentiate your K-12 shoppers from your college and graduate customers, and create digital marketing campaigns and back-to-school promotions catered specifically to their needs.
+You can group them by income, age, which social media platforms they use or whatever makes the most sense for your business.
+This helps you easily differentiate your K-12 shoppers from your college and graduate customers, and create digital marketing campaigns and back to school promotions catered specifically to their needs.

-4. Tailor your discount strategy to your customers
+3. Tailor your discount strategy to your customers

 Any back to school sales or discounts you offer need to be based on the customer data your point of sale has collected.
 Targeted promotions appeal to each customer segments’ needs, which increases the probability that the promotion piques their interest and encourages them to buy.

 Use any available customer information to inform your discount strategy.
-For example, you can analyze the purchase history of all your customers old enough to be in college or graduate school and discount the products they buy most during the core back-to-school shopping months.
+For example, you can analyze the purchase history of all your customers old enough to be in college or graduate school and discount the products they buy most during the core back to school shopping months.
 Find out what products they often tend to buy together and offer them as bundles with preferred pricing.

 5. Make shopping in your store as easy as possible

 Enable them to buy or reserve a product online and pick it up in store, for example.
 This is a great option for busy parents.
 They can order from the comfort of their home or at the office, then bring their kids to the store to try the products before committing to buy.

-Understanding your customers is the key to back-to-school success
+Understanding your customers is the key to back to school success

 The reality is that independent businesses have a smaller marketing budget than larger retailers.
 Use the customer data available to you to make sure that your marketing and inventory dollars are being spent in ways that maximize your return on investment.